 First off, where are you located and what is your studio/workspace like?

+I live in a small town close to Hamburg in the north of Germany.
 My studio is a small and rather basic room in the basement underneath my house.
 Nothing I’m really proud to show to visitors, but the good thing about it is that I’m always close to my family.
 Days however I’m working in my small agency in Hamburg, which I’m running together with my best friends.

 So do you have any formal training in art, like schooling or some classes or did you just pick it up?
 And is it your profession or just something you do in your free time?